NotNotTech/Raylib-CsLo/README.md

 # ChangeLog
 changelog for major releases.
+- **4.2.0-alpha1**  (2022/09/19): fixs:
+  -  fix marshalling of null strings passed to native code.  was marshalling as empty strings but instead should have been marshalling as NULL.   fixed.  see https://github.com/NotNotTech/Raylib-CsLo/issues/20
+- **4.2.0-alpha0**  (2022/09/19): Update to `Raylib4.2`.
+Bugs:
+  - Native binaries only build for Win_x64.
+No binaries for linux or osx.
+Use the `4.0` nuget package until someone contribs the Raylib native build for those platforms.
+  - *[Raylib Native Regression Bug]* Memory corruption in the Streaming Audio system.
+Causes corruption of Native Raylib state upon closing a streaming session.
+This is a bug in the native code, so we need to await an upstream fix.   see https://github.com/raysan5/raylib/issues/2714
 - **4.0.0-rc.5.0** (2021/12/15):  No breaking changes.
 Broaden DotNet support to Net5+, etc (via NetStandard 2.1)
 - **4.0.0-rc.4.0** (2021/12/04):  No breaking changes.
 Cleanup and change license from LGPL to MPL, because LGPL doesn't allow private static linking.
 - **4.0.0-rc.3** (2021/11/29):  No breaking changes.
 Improve Boolean Marshalling.